FAC29A/Weeks01-03-Zukhra-Alex/README.md

 6. **Testimonials:** Allows users to click on a wine image to see testimonials related to specific wine experiences.
 7. **Footer:** Displays agency contact information, including email and phone number, as well as links to social media profiles.

+### Expert Page Sections:

+1. **Expert Information:** This section displays the expert's name, photo, biography, and a back button to return to the list of experts.
+2. **Contact Form:** The contact form allows users to send messages to the expert.
+It includes fields for name, email, message, and a submit button.
+3. **Captcha Modal:** In case of form submission, a captcha modal is displayed for additional verification.

 ## Things to improve